 To be able to contribute positively towards the conservation of our environment, you first need to understand certain terms used about this.
-In recent years, you must have probably heard words such as ‘going green’ or ‘eco-friendly.’
+In recent years, you must have probably heard words such as ‘going green’ or becoming ‘eco-friendly.’

-By fully understanding the true meaning of eco-friendly, you can participate in the practices that lead to a healthier living for the planet as well as to its inhabitants.
+By fully understanding the true meaning of eco-friendly, you can participate in the practices that lead to healthier living for the planet as well as to its inhabitants.
 Therefore, going eco-friendly just means engaging in those practices that help to conserve resources as well as being earth-friendly.
 This practice also helps in preventing the pollution of air, water and the land in general.

 Sort out your household trash into different categories and recycle anything you can.
 Also, when you are doing any purchasing, ensure to buy products that are biodegradable and reusable as much as possible.
 Just with a little bit of creativity, most products are reusable whether paper, glass, wood or metal.